Translation and interpreting certification study resources

 - Plain Language Certificate, from Simon Fraser University – overlaps with Editing Certificate

-Medical copy editing (AMWA has a certification program)
+Medical (AMWA has a certification program)

 - How to become a medical editor – a blog post with links and steps to improve your medical editing skills, which will make you a better translator of medical texts.